Hard Waste Collection

 - LPG bottles

 - Green waste (e.g. tree prunings and weeds).

 For further information about what types of items will be collected, please contact Customer Service.

 When does Council collect hard waste?

-The next hard waste collection will be held on Saturday, 1 April 2017.
+The next hard waste collection will be held in early 2018.